jstedfast/MailKit/FAQ.md

 and setting it on the client's [ServerCertificateValidationCallback](http://mimekit.net/docs/html/P_MailKit_MailService_ServerCertificateValidationCallback.htm) property.

-In the most simplest example, you could do something like this (although I would strongly recommend against it in production use):
+In the simplest example, you could do something like this (although I would strongly recommend against it in production use):

 ```csharp